An Dong

 Interpretation & Usage

-An Dong is one of the most fascinating parameters in advanced hexagram reading.
-It represents variables that you are completely unaware of, yet are rapidly unfolding in the background.
-If the Offspring line has Secret Movement, someone might be secretly solving problems for you.
-If the Authority/Ghost line has it, you must be extremely cautious of hidden betrayals or sudden sabotage.
-Events triggered by Secret Movement happen very fast and unexpectedly.
+An Dong is one of the more nuanced parameters in advanced hexagram reading.
+It represents variables that may be outside the querent's awareness yet are unfolding in the background.
+If the Offspring line has Secret Movement, someone might be quietly helping solve problems.
+If the Authority/Ghost line has it, the reader would watch for hidden conflict, pressure, or sudden sabotage.
+Events associated with Secret Movement are traditionally read as fast and unexpected.

 Frequently Asked Questions